 Years later, while on site for a planned infrastructure project in Boualapha district (the second most bombed area in Laos), Somsanouk was walking through a bamboo forest when he came across a field of bomblets scattered across the jungle floor and instantly stopped in his tracks.
 He looked down and realised that he was standing on an unexploded cluster bomb.
 One, perhaps two, more steps and the last thing he would have felt was searing heat exploding from the soil and his body rising from the earth.

-Chanthalavong “Thao” Phet is a renowned bomb metal artist who feels his designs in his shop in Luang Prabang.
+Chanthalavong “Thao” Phet is a renowned bomb metal artist who designs jewelry and handicrafts out of his workshop-gallery in Luang Prabang.
 Born into a poor family in Xieng Khouang in 1980, his father farmed and made money on the side as a blacksmith.
 He’d sold machetes and metal tools that he could sell in town for as long as Phet could remember.
 There was never any talk of artistry; he recycled the war trash—the steel and explosives—strewn about the village and rice paddies into something useful because it was abundant.

 As trade normalized over the next decade, the price of raw materials became cheaper and factory-produced metalwork phased Phet’s father out of the market.
 Not long after, he fell ill.
 As the months of convalescence stretched into years, Phet’s family slowly sold off their assets—land, cattle, buffaloes—to pay for his father’s medical care.
 By the time Phet reached 18 years old, the time had come for him to step up and provide for his family.
 Unsure what to do, he revived his father’s old craft.
 He picked up a spade, rented a metal detector, and walked into the jungle toward an uncertain fate.